pc-coholic/TrollBox/README.md

  * cp /var/tmp/debug.cfg /var/flash/debug.cfg
  * /sbin/reboot
  * Disable Telnet on your box (dial #96*8* on a connected phone)

+**Caveats**

+Some FritBox-devices don't support wget for https-URLs.
+In that case download the file and place it on your own http-server.
+Or download it and use "nvi /var/flash/debug.cfg" and paste the contents of the file.

 **Known working devices**
  * FritzBox 7360 MNet-Edition
  * If you tried this and it worked, please leave us a message!